87andrewh/WeirdAntiCheatIdeas/README.md

   - What can you do against adversaries with physical access?
 - Sandbox highly skilled new accounts, accounts with recently changed passwords or IP
 - Stricter identification requirements for top ~1% ranks
-- Messing with pixel bots by tweaking in-game colors
+- Messing with pixel bots by tweaking in-game colors.
+Noise or replacing red outlines with a lack of blue outlines.
 - Feasibility of hardware security, root of trust, enclaves

 ### Deterence: